and Yellow Jacket issues

 forward to sharing your bee removal adventures in

-marks the beginning of our 55th year in the
+marks the beginning of our 55th yeat in the

-This rich floral display was the bees' final
+display was the bees' final banquet prior to

-yellow leaves would soon litter the forest floor
+soon litter the forest floor turning brown and

 In Florida, bees work year-round storing tons of